Bylgjunnar Dans (Dancing Waves) (2025)

-Bylgjunnar Dans (Dancing Waves) reflects on how family stories are passed through generations and become part of collective memory.
-It centers on the 1920 shipwreck of a Faroese fishing ship in the Outer Hebrides.
+Bylgjunnar Dans (Dancing Waves) is an audiovisual work reflecting on the 1920 shipwreck of a Faroese fishing ship in the Outer Hebrides.

 There is a multitude of stories about the shipwreck, preserved in oral accounts, newspaper archives, and archival court documents.
 One such story is found in the poem quoted in the work.